svelte-docgen/svelte-docgen/packages/svelte-docgen/README.md

 We try to adapt to [Svelte] maintainers principle of library being backwards compatible with one major previous version - of `svelte` library.

-Our library is capable to recognize when the compontent uses a _legacy syntax_.
+Our library is capable to recognize when the component uses a _legacy syntax_.
 Based on this, we provide extra information, that is related to the documentation or usage of this component.

 Currently previous major version of Svelte is `v4`, thus we extract data related to: